MicrosoftDocs/azure-dev-docs/articles/mobile-apps/azure-mobile-apps/quickstarts/uwp/auth.md

 ---
-title: Add Authentication to your Windows (UWP) app
+title: Add authentication to your Windows (UWP) app
 description: Add authentication to your Windows (UWP) app using Azure Mobile Apps with our tutorial.
 author: adrianhall
 ms.service: mobile-services